Analyticalgeek/Web-Scraping/README.md

 Futher this data can be used to train the ML algorithm for visual recognition of Images, Image Classification and Image Captioning.

+## Attention! ⚠️
+Please scrape responsibly and adhere to the terms of service of the websites you're scraping.
+Let's maintain a positive web scraping ecosystem for everyone!

+## License 📜
+This toolbox is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Refer to the [LICENSE](LICENSE) file for more details.

 ---